-Asking questions is fun, I love studying website design strategy, and I love answering this question.
+Asking questions is fun, I love studying website design strategy, and I love asking this question.

 Just another reason why I started HammerSport Marketing.

 You see, marketing can be so powerful when it is done with intent.
-How could it be that so few are actually doing it well?
-So I took action.
+How could it be that so many people and businesses are having a hard time with it?

-I don’t remember when I first had these realizations, I just remember what I did when I had them.
+I don’t remember when I first had these realizations, I just remember that I had to do something about it.

 At this point, curiosity was my major driving force.

-So I started to look at a lot of websites and I paid attention to the main feeling I get from each one.
-When what I felt matched what I thought was an effective website design strategy, then I dove into that site even further.
+I started to look at a lot of websites and I paid attention to the feeling that each website would elicit when I visited it.
+When it gave me an experience or a feeling that made me want to engage or respond, I could tell that this was an effective website.
+When this happened, I would dive into that website even further.